-- When the boat will be kept in saltwater for more than a week. - When the boat will be removed from the water. - When aquatic growth buildup is suspected due to inaccurate readings from the instrument. - 1.
-All the O-rings must be intact and well lubricated to make a watertight seal.
-Inspect the O-rings on the long blanking plug (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly (Figure 3). - 2.
-Remove the insert from the housing by removing the safety wire, one safety ring, and the retaining pin.
-Do not remove the cap nut (Figure 2). - 3.
-Grasp the pull ring and remove the insert with a slow pulling motion.
-NOTE: In the unlikely event that the insert cannot be removed, see "Servicing the Valve Assembly" on page 4. - 4.
-Slide the long blanking plug into the housing with the arrows on the top pointing forward toward the bow.
-Seat it into place with a pushing twisting motion until the keys fit into the notches (Figure 3).
-Secure it with the retaining pin, safety rings, and safety wire (Figure 2).
+- When the boat will be kept in saltwater for more than a week. - · When the boat will be removed from the water. - When aquatic growth buildup is suspected due to inaccurate readings from the instrument. - 1.
+Place the INSERT nut on the top of the long blanking plug.
+Attach the pull ring to the plug, capturing the insert nut (Figure 3). - All the O-rings must be intact and well lubricated to make a watertight seal.
+Inspect the O-rings on the long blanking plug (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly. - 3.
+Remove the insert from the housing by removing the safety wire from the pull ring and the INSERT nut.
+Unscrew the INSERT nut (Figure 2).
+Do not remove the CAP nut. - Grasp the pull ring and remove the insert with a slow pulling motion.

+NOTE: In the unlikely event that the insert cannot be removed, see "Servicing the Valve Assembly" on page 4.

+- 5. Slide the long blanking plug into the housing (Figure 3).
+Seat it into place with a pushing twisting motion until the key fits into the notch.
+Screw the INSERT nut in place and hand tighten only.
+Do not over tighten. - 6.
+Reattach the safety wire to prevent the long blanking plug from backing out in the unlikely event that the insert nut and/or cap nut fails or is screwed on incorrectly (Figure 2).